Listing on the Malta Stock Exchange

 - A copy of any notice of meeting as may be referred to in the Offering Memorandum

 Once the Listing Authority has authorized the financial instruments as admissible to Listing, they would be eligible for admission to one of the recognised lists of the Exchange.
 The admissibility and admission processes are usually concurrent and do not involve duplication of submissions or vetting of documentation.
-Requirements for Admission to the Malta Stock Exchange are found in Chapter 5 of the MSE bye-laws – these may be found on the MSE website www.borzamalta.com.mt
+Requirements for Admission to the Malta Stock Exchange are found in Chapter 5 of the MSE bye-laws – MSE Bye-Laws Chapter 5

 Once a financial instrument is granted admission, the Issuer must ensure compliance with the continuing obligations and disclosure standards as laid down in the Listing Rules and other relevant rules.
 The Issuer must also appoint a Compliance Officer who shall be responsible to ensure compliance with all relevant rules.